grezniczek/redcap_field_help/README.md

 When enabled for a project, HTML elements (e.g. \<button>, \<a>, \<div>) with the attributes `data-toggle-toggle` and `data-toggle-target` will be enhanced so that clicking the toggle-element will toggle the visibility of target elements.

+## Limitations

+The toggle does not work within the designer.

 ## Requirements

 REDCAP 8.1.0 or newer (tested with REDCap 9.0.0 on a system running PHP 7.0.33).